Cheer fundraising ideas

 Use custom fields on your donation form to collect the details you need from buyers, such as their t-shirt size and color choice.

-Fall carnival
+Fall festival

-Host your very own fall-themed festival with live music, food and drink, local vendors, and carnival games.
+Host your own fall-themed festival with carnival games, food and drink, local vendors, and live music.

-Ask local businesses for supplies and prize donations and raise funds through refreshments, games, and stallholder fees.
+Ask local businesses to donate supplies or prizes, and raise funds through refreshments, games, and stallholder fees.

 Frequently asked questions